mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 def minusθ(pa: AppParameters) = -1*paramToTheta(pa)
 ```

-The `asLLR` value returns the log-likelihood ratio of the scores, which is the left-hand side of the equation (TODO: ref.).
-The `minusθ` methods convert the application parameters into $-\theta$, which is the right-hand side of the equations.
+`asLLR` returns the log-likelihood ratio of the scores - the left-hand side of eq.
+1.1 - using the proportion of targets in the score's corresponding bin.
+The `minusθ` method convert the application parameters into $-\theta$, which is the right-hand side of eq.
+1.1.
 Then, `argminRisk` uses these two inputs to find the array index of the closest match, which is used by `minS` to provide the cutoff point $c$.

 ##### Average risk